-When it comes to studying the Bible, one of the first things we can get awfully excited about is that the God of the Bible is a speaking God.
 Since God is a speaking God and has spoken to us through His Word, studying the Bible is a thrilling endeavor.
-I did not say an easy one or even always a happy one-when I was in high school I flung my King James Version of the Bible across my bedroom because I was so mad at God for what He was saying to me.
-(Incidentally, the Bible also addresses anger, which ratcheted me up even more.)
-When we recognize that God still reveals Himself to us in our current day and speaks to us personally, studying the Bible becomes less of a dry discipline and more a living, breathing relationship where we commune with the living God.
+I did not say an easy one or even always a happy one- When I was in high school, I flung my King James Version of the Bible across my bedroom because I was so mad at God for what He was saying to me.
+(Incidentally, the Bible also addresses anger, which fires me up even more.)
+When we recognize that God still reveals Himself to us in our current day and speaks to us personally, studying the Bible becomes less of a dry discipline and more a living, breathing relationship where we commune with the living

+God.
 I can say without hesitation that meeting God through the pages of Scripture has been a dynamic journey that has touched every corner of my life.
 It has left no part of me alone.

-So it is my highest honor to invite you to begin our study on the spiritual disciplines with perhaps the most foundational discipline of all, the study of Scripture.
-It's not that studying the Bible is more essential to our spiritual growth than say, prayer or worship, as much as it's the window through which God's light shines on all the other disciplines.
-Because understanding the Scripture is so foundational to every other spiritual discipline, we'll give our first full week to Bible study.
+So it is my highest honor to invite you to begin our study on the spiritual disciplines with perhaps the most foundational discipline of all: the study of Scripture.
+It's not that studying the Bible is more essential to our spiritual growth than say, prayer or worship, but it's the window through which God's light shines on all the other disciplines.
+Understanding God's Word is so foundational to every other spiritual discipline, which is why we are starting our first week here.